Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Calculation rules

 \subsection{Distributivity of the stochastic transport operator}

-The distributivity of the stochastic transport operator is detailed in this section, in the case where the stochastic transport operator is balanced by random RHS.
-If the evolution of two variables $f$ and $g$ are given by
+The distributivity of the stochastic transport operator is detailed in this section for the case where it is balanced by a random right-hand side forcing term.
+If the evolutions of two variables $f$ and $g$ are given by